PauseAI/pauseai-website/src/posts/risks.md

 [Read more about x-risk](/xrisk)

+### AI suffering

+As AI continues to advance, future systems may become incredibly sophisticated, replicating neural structures and functions that are more akin to the human brain.
+This increased complexity might lead to emergent properties like subjectivity and/or consciousness, and so those AIs would be deserving of moral considerations and being treat well.
+The thing is that, given our present lack of knowledge about consciousness and the nature of neural networks, we won't have a way to determine whether some AIs would have any type of experience and what does the quality of those experiences would depend on.
+If the AIs continue to be produced with only their capabilities on mind, through a process we don't fully understand, people would keep on using them as tools ignoring what their desires could be, and that they could be actually enslaving sensitive beings.

 ## What can we do?

 For **all** the problems discussed above, the risk increases as AI capabilities improve.